perracodex/kopapi/.wiki/03-internals/03-type-introspection.md

         - For each property:
             - Extracts metadata such as name, nullability, and annotations.
             - Resolves the property's type, substituting generics as necessary.
-          - Traverses the property's type using the `TypeInspector`.
+          - Traverses the property's type using the `TypeIntrospector`.
               - Applies metadata to the property's schema.
               - Collects property schemas to be included in the parent object's schema.